tommyGPT2S/DocEX/docs/Developer_Guide.md

 - User-aware logging

 ### Multi-tenancy
-DocFlow is designed to be tenant-agnostic, focusing on its core document management responsibilities.
+DocEX is designed to be tenant-agnostic, focusing on its core document management responsibilities.
 Tenant management should be handled at the upper layer:

 1. **Database Configuration**
    - Configure separate databases or schemas per tenant